 - 1. POI is a program of oral interpretation of thematically-linked selections chosen from two or three genres: prose, poetry, drama (plays).
 At least two pieces of literature that represent at least two separate genres must be used.
 The title or author of all selections must be verbally identified in either the introduction and/or transitional phrases.
 The title may identify the primary source (e.g., book, anthology, journal, magazine, newspaper, approved website, etc.) or the specific title within the primary source (e.g., a poem, a play, a short story, a journal/magazine article, a newspaper article, etc.).
 If more than one author is attributed to the source, at a minimum, the primary author should be verbally cited. - 2.
 The use of a manuscript during the performance is required.
 Common practices include the use of a binder or folder.
 Reading from a book or magazine is not permitted.
 The intact manuscript may be used by the contestant as a prop, so long as it is in the contestant's control by remaining in contact with the body at all times.
-The contestant must address the script; however, introduction and transitional material may be memorized. - 3.
-Gestures are allowed but the interpreter is to get his effect primarily through vocal changes and changes in facial expressions.
-Character voices are acceptable.
-Eye contact should be directed toward the audience - 4.
-The time limit including the introduction is ten (10) minutes. - 5.
-A copy from the original published scripts must be available.
-This copy must have all lines highlighted if they are to be performed.
-A typed copy of the introduction and all transitions must also be available.
-Each separate transition must be numbered with the correct corresponding number placed in the script at the appropriate location.
-Penalty for failure to have available or follow proper form is disqualification. - 6.
+The contestant must address the script; however, introduction and transitional material may be memorized.. - 3.
+The time limit including the introduction is ten (10) minutes. - 4.
 All performances must be void of profanity, vulgarity, nudity, obscenity, and hate speech.
 Use of these may result in lowered ranking or disqualification by the judges and a protest filed with the tournament director.